 Let’s Meet Jessica

 Jess, 33, is a country girl at heart.
 Having grown up on Home Farm, Jess then moved to London to become a lawyer.
-When family circumstances arose, which meant she need to spend some time at the farm and helping her family, Jess realised she really, truly loved to don wellies and be out in the country air, so she swapped the law courts for a great big field.
+When family circumstances arose she contacted these family lawyers to help out with their complications, which meant she need to spend some time at the farm and helping her family, Jess realised she really, truly loved to don wellies and be out in the country air, so she swapped the law courts for a great big field.
 And, thus, Home Farm Glamping was born!

 Describe a typical day for you?